What does it mean to be brave? Is it about having bullet-proof confidence, or smug certainty?

 It’s being terrified and proceeding anyway, in spite of the fear and uncertainty.
 And if you splatter, it’s about getting up again.

-Today I’m in conversation with Suzy Greaves, the editor of Psychologies magazine.
+Today I’m in conversation with Suzy Walker, the editor of Psychologies magazine.
 Suzy is also a life coach, the author of two books, Making the Big Leap and The Big Peace, and is momma to Charlie (human) and Oscar (canine).

 Suzy and I discuss what it means to be brave; why resilience is key (especially if you’ve splattered); and why you don’t have to be the smartest or the most talented to be successful.